cicl-stanford/explanation_intervention/README.md

 ### figures

-contains all the figures from the paper (generated using the script in <code>code/R<code/>).
+contains all the figures from the paper (generated using the script in <code>code/R/experiments<code/>).

-Put all your writing here.
-This folder structure is likely to expand for more complex projects.
-For example, you could add a subfolders like folders `journal/cognition/submission/`, `proceedings/cogsci/resubmission/` etc.
+### writeup

+contains a pdf of the CogSci 2024 paper.